OctopusDeploy/blog/blog/2020-08/octopus-release-2020-3/index.md

 Octopus 2020.3 is now generally available, and it includes improvements to make it easier for teams to build automated deployment and runbook processes, Jenkins Pipeline support, and more.
 We hope you enjoy it!

-Feel free to leave us a comment, and let us know what you think!
+Feel free to leave  a comment, and let us know what you think!
 Happy deployments!

 ## Related posts